How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Recruiting Tool

 As kids get older, archived games become recruiting assets.
 Players create accounts on platforms like NCSA where they can link to YouTube videos.
-Sarah's bookmarked goals make it easy for kids to find and clip their best plays for college coaches and junior teams.
+Summer's bookmarked goals make it easy for kids to find and clip their best plays for college coaches and junior teams.

 Business Model: Sponsorships Offset Team Costs